pixl8/Preside-CMS/support/docs/docs/02.devguides/11.emailtemplating/emailRecipientTypes/page.md

 ## Email recipient types

 Defining and configuring recipient types allows your email editors to inject useful variables into their email templates.
-It also allows the system to keep a track of emails that have been sent to specific recipients and to use the correct email address for the recipient.
+It also allows the system to keep track of emails that have been sent to specific recipients and to use the correct email address for the recipient.

 ## Configuring recipient types